This story was written by the Oshkosh Herald, your Oshkosh local newspaper direct mailed to over 30,000 homes and businesses every Wednesday.

 “The Fab Lab experience creates a relevancy between academics, college career and community,” stated Julie Conrad, director of curriculum and assessment.
 “As a district we are focused on empowering the workforce of the future.
 For us that means giving students access to state-of-the-art machines, introducing them to local businesses, and connecting them with employers who can offer immediate high-paying jobs, as well as support their post-secondary education goals.”

-A Wisconsin Economic Development Corp. grant toward the lab awarded last year sparked other business sponsors and funding from the Beach Endowment and Oshkosh Area Community Foundation Community Impact Grant Program that totaled $385,410.
+A Wisconsin Economic Development Corp. grant toward the lab awarded last year sparked other business sponsors and funding from the Beach Endowment and Oshkosh Area Community Foundation Community Impact Fund that totaled $385,410.

 The district is working with Greater Oshkosh Area Economic Development Corp., Oshkosh FIRST Wave Robotics, Triangle Manufacturing, Oshkosh Corp., Schneider Electric-Square D, Witzke Electric, Miron Construction, Marvel Manufacturing, Discher Architectural Millwork, Amcor, Thysse, UW Oshkosh and Fox Valley Technical College on additional funding, in-kind services, partnerships and student mentoring to support courses and extracurricular projects in the Fab Lab.